 An example can be seen here on a recent customer’s sandstone patio:

 After treatment with Rob Parker’s Best Patio Cleaner

 And here on a granite patio last year:

-Therefore it is a bigger problem on stones that have larger pores as part of its structure.
+As black spot causes problems by getting into pores, it is a bigger problem on stones that have larger pores as part of their structure.

 Sandstone has a much more open texture with larger pores and is therefore much more likely to be affected by Black Spot.